 AST parsing failure degrades to regex.
 If the SQL parser cannot handle a query, the system falls back to keyword matching.
 The keyword list is comprehensive, but regex matching is not semantically equivalent to AST analysis.
 The fallback catches the common cases, but an adversary with knowledge of the regex patterns could in theory craft something that passes.

 The path forward is moving from "block dangerous statement types" to "understand what the query does."
-The current system knows that a statement is a SELECT.
-It does not know which tables the query touches, what the expected cost is, or whether the query matches the user's stated intent.
+Limerence already takes the first step by checking which tables and views the query touches.
+It still has more to learn about cost, result size, column breadth, and whether a technically valid query matches the user's actual intent.

 Teaching Agents Your Business Language